UCSD-ECEMAE-148/148-148-spring-2025-final-project-team-10/README.md

     <div align="center">
       <img src="media/images/ESP32/esp32-comm-protocol.png" width="500" alt="ESP32 Communication Protocol">
     </div>
-    This can be summarized as follows:
+  - This can be summarized as follows:
     - First the tag T1 sends a request packet for distancing to the anchor P.
     - The anchor P then sends a response packet to T1.
 T1 measures the time taken for the response and calculates the distance to the anchor.
     - T1 sends a clearance packet to T2, which is the second tag on the car.
     - T2 then sends a request packet to the anchor P.
     - The anchor P then sends a response packet to T2.
 T2 measures the time taken for the response and calculates the distance to the anchor.
     - T2 then sends a clearance packet to T1, which is the first tag on the car.
-  - The code for Part 1 and 2 are written through arduino and can be found in the directory: `driving-with-esp32/esp32_code`
+  - The code for Part 1 and 2 are written through arduino and can be found in the directory: `driving-with-esp32/esp32_code_v2`.
+  - We were facing a lot of issues with the precision of the distance measurements, so we used the code from this repository: [https://github.com/kk9six/dw3000](https://github.com/kk9six/dw3000).
+We made a few modifications for our setup, which can be found in `driving-with-esp32/`.

 3. **ESP32 Triangulation**:
   - We mounted two ESP32 tags on the car which will measure the distance to a thrid ESP32 anchor placed in the environment.